Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 And now it's an industry.

-And now they're going around and making a fool of famous, wealthy sports figures, music figures, entertainers of whatever, actors, businessmen, Musk, whoever, politicians, to humiliate them and embarrass them publicly.
+And now they're going to go and making a fool of famous, wealthy sports figures, music figures, entertainers of whatever, actors, businessmen, Musk, whoever, politicians to humiliate them and embarrass them publicly.

 That's a huge industry now.
 A very big industry.